-- (7) These values were calculated by multiplying the number of unvested RSUs by the closing price of \$7.75 per share on December 31, 2017. - (8) For TSR-based PSUs, these values represent the number of units that would be earned at target performance levels and were calculated by multiplying the number of unvested units by the closing price of \$7.75 per share on December 31, 2017.
-The actual amounts could range from zero to three times the amounts listed in this column depending on performance in relation to the terms of the PSUs, which are discussed in detail above under the heading "Equity-Based Long-term Incentive Compensation" in the "Compensation Discussion and Analysis" section.
-For FCF-based PSUs, this value was calculated by multiplying the number of unvested units for which a grant date has occurred as of December 31, 2017 by the product of the closing price of \$7.75 per share on December 31, 2017 and the final approved payout multiple associated with completed performance periods.
+- (3) These values were calculated by multiplying the number of unvested RSUs by the closing price of \$7.30 per share on December 31, 2018. - (4) For TSR-based PSUs, these values represent the number of shares that would be earned at target performance levels and were calculated by multiplying the number of unvested units by the closing price of \$7.30 per share on December 31, 2018.
+For FCF-based PSUs, this value was calculated by multiplying the number of unvested units for which a grant date has occurred as of December 31, 2018 by the product of the closing price of \$7.30 per share on December 31, 2018 and the final approved payout multiple associated with completed performance periods.
+The actual number of shares earned from PSUs depends on performance in relation to the terms of the PSUs.
+PSUs granted prior to February 21, 2017 could earn between 0% and 300% of the target performance levels, while PSUs granted on or after this date could earn between 0% and 200% of the target performance levels.
+For additional information of the terms of the Company's PSUs, refer to the discussion under the heading "Equity-Based Long-term Incentive Compensation" in the CD&A section above.

-Option Exercises and Stock Vested in 2017
+Option Exercises and Stock Vested in 2018

-The following table summarizes the stock option exercises by the NEOs and share vestings during the year ended December 31, 2017.
+The following table summarizes the stock option exercises by the NEOs and share vestings during the year ended December 31, 2018.

-Option Awards Stock Awards
+Option Awards Stock / Awards

 Name Number of Shares Acquired on Exercise (#) Value Realized on Exercise (\$)(1) Number of Shares Acquired on Vesting (#) Value Realized on Vesting (\$)(2)

-Paul V. Campanelli \$ - 6,798 \$ 70,893
+Paul V. Campanelli \$ - 225,113 \$ 2,822,266

-Blaise Coleman \$ - 6,136 \$ 76,775
+Blaise Coleman \$ - 52,307 \$ 691,046

-Terrance J. Coughlin \$ - 4,503 \$ 43,459
+Terrance J. Coughlin \$ - 60,957 \$ 776,601

-Matthew J. Maletta \$ 3,525 \$ 38,591
+Matthew J. Maletta \$ - 52,461 \$ 693,543

-Tony Pera \$ - 930 \$ 10,732
+Tony Pera \$ - 24,651 \$ 311,774

-(1) Amounts in this column generally are calculated by determining the difference between the market price of the underlying securities at exercise and the exercise price of the options and then multiplying that amount by the number of options exercised.

-(2) Amounts in this column were calculated by determining the market price of the underlying securities on the vesting date and multiplying this amount by the number of awards vested.
+- (1) Amounts in this column are generally calculated by multiplying the number of options exercised by the excess of the market price of the underlying securities at exercise over the exercise price of the options. - (2) Amounts in this column were calculated by multiplying the number of awards vested by the market price of the underlying securities at vesting.